 Based on animal and human evidence like the examples above, some expert agencies have evaluated the potential cancer-causing nature of ELF radiation.

 The International Agency for Research on Cancer (IARC) is part of the World Health Organization (WHO).
 One of its major goals is to identify causes of cancer.
 In 2002, IARC considered the evidence for ELF magnetic and electric fields separately:

 Based on this assessment, IARC has classified ELF magnetic fields as “possibly carcinogenic to humans.”
 It has classified ELF electric fields as “not classifiable as to their carcinogenicity to humans.”

 In 1999, the US National Institute of Environmental Health Sciences (NIEHS) described the scientific evidence suggesting that ELF exposure poses a health risk as “weak,” but noted that it cannot be recognized as entirely safe, and considered it to be a “possible” human carcinogen.

-It’s not clear that exposure to ELF radiation is harmful, but there are things you can do to lower your exposure if you are concerned.
+It’s not clear that exposure to ELF radiation is harmful, and it’s not possible to avoid all exposure to electromagnetic fields.
+But there are things you can do to lower your exposure if you are concerned.
 Your exposure is based on the strength of the ELF radiation coming from each source, how close you are to each, and how long you spend in the field.